FastAPI vs Hono for Solo Developers

 Runtime environment is the fundamental split.
 FastAPI runs on Python.
 Hono runs on JavaScript/TypeScript across multiple runtimes.
 This isn't just a language choice.
 It determines your deployment options, your available libraries, and your performance ceiling.

 Edge deployment.
 Hono was designed for edge computing.
-Deploy to Cloudflare Workers and your API runs in 300+ data centers worldwide with sub-10ms cold starts.
+Deploy to Cloudflare Workers and your API runs across Cloudflare's network of 330+ cities worldwide, close to wherever your users are.
 FastAPI runs on traditional servers.
 You can put it behind a CDN, but the API itself doesn't execute at the edge.
 For latency-sensitive applications, Hono's edge capability is a real differentiator.

 API documentation.
 FastAPI auto-generates interactive OpenAPI docs from your type hints.
 Hono has OpenAPI support through its Zod OpenAPI middleware, but it requires more setup.
 FastAPI's documentation generation is more mature and requires less configuration.